Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 $ module savelist
 ```

-But, of course, the main interest of a collection is that you can load all the
+Of course, the main interest of a collection is that you can load all the
 modules it contains in one command.
 This is done using the `restore`
 sub-command.